Ministry of Defence

 The statue was designed and made by Mr Albert Toft and cast in bronze by the cire-pardu (lost wax) process.
 The sculptor choose, for his model for this statute, a soldier who had served in the South African war.

-The unveiling ceremony was extensively reported in the East Anglian Daily Times of Monday 1 October 1906, together with a list of names, regiment and home town/village.
-The memorial itself gives rank, initials and name and regiment.
+The unveiling ceremony was extensively reported in the East Anglian Daily Times of Monday 1 October 1906, together with a list of names, Regiment and home town/village.
+The memorial itself gives rank, initials and name and Regiment.
 The memorial lists the names by the various corps they died fighting with.
 For ease of reading and research, the list below is in alphabetical order.
 Further details of those from the Suffolk Regiment can be found on the Bury St Edmunds Boer War and the Cambridge Boer War with some others also on the Ely Boer War.

 Photographs from old postcards